Curley Hallman

-Hudson "Curley" Hallman (born September 3, 1947) is a former American football player and coach.
+Hudson "Curley" Hallman (born September 3, 1947) is an American former football player and coach.
 He served as the head coach at the University of Southern Mississippi (1988–1990) and Louisiana State University (1991–1994), compiling a career college football head coaching record of 39–39.
+He is widely considered the worst coach in LSU Tigers football history.

 Early years

 Growing up near Tuscaloosa, Alabama, Hallman aspired to play for Alabama under head coach Bear Bryant.
 Alabama did not recruit him, although Gene Stallings at Texas A&M did.
 He played on the Aggies' 1967 squad, which garnered a Southwest Conference championship and a Cotton Bowl Classic win.
 In the bowl game, Hallman intercepted two passes by Alabama quarterback Ken Stabler.
 Hallman graduated from the school in 1970.